 Despite recording a perfect record in their four Oceania qualifying matches New Zealand enjoyed unusually varied winning margins in the Fiji-based tournament.
 The Junior All Whites defeated New Caledonia and Vanuatu by just a single goal.
 At the other end of the scale they dispatched bottom-side Papua New Guinea 5-0, while a second-half onslaught ended the hopes of a second-placed Fiji with four unanswered goals.

 With each passing U-20 generation New Zealand seems to have an increasing number of full-time professional players.
 The Junior All Whites squad boasted four overseas-based players in their qualifying squad, as well as Louis Fenton and Tyler Boyd of A-League side Wellington Phoenix; the nation’s only professional club.
-While midfielder Tim Payne - a veteran of three previous FIFA tournaments including London 2012 - was absent in Fiji due to senior team duties.
+While midfielder Tim Payne - a veteran of three previous FIFA tournaments including London 2012 - rejoins the team after a spell with the senior squad.
 In coach Chris Milicich, the Kiwis have a vastly experienced mentor who also led New Zealand at Colombia 2011 and previously coached Waitakere United at the FIFA Club World Cup.